A bowl of paper mache paste with a paintbrush and newspaper strips

 Sealing your paper mache artwork not only protects it from moisture and dust but also adds durability.
 If you prefer a glossy finish, opt for a high-gloss varnish.
 For a more matte appearance, choose a matte sealant.
 Apply the sealant in thin, even coats, allowing each layer to dry before adding another.
 This will ensure a smooth and professional-looking finish.
 Remember to clean your brush or spray nozzle thoroughly after each use to prevent the sealant from drying and clogging the applicator.

-See also How to Make Playdough No Cook
+See also How to Cook Ribeye Steak on Stove No Cast Iron

 Common Mistakes to Avoid when Using a No-Cook Recipe for Paper Mache